Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Concluding Remarks

-In the general problem settings considered in this work we assumed that the closure operator is an oracle, which returns the closure of a set \textit{extensionally}.
+In the general problem settings considered in this work we assumed that the closure operator is given by an oracle, which returns the closure of a set \textit{extensionally}.
 In case of closure systems over lattices, closed sets (e.g., ideals and filters) can, however, be represented \textit{intensionally} (i.e., by their suprema and infima).
 As another example, for closure systems over trees we have that any half-space has a succinct intensional representation e.g. by a single node together with the edge connecting it to the complement half-space.
 These and other examples motivate the study of structural properties of closure systems allowing for some compact \textit{intensional} representation of abstract half-spaces and closed sets.

 A further problem is to study algorithms solving the HSS and \MCSep~problems for closure systems, for which an upper bound on the VC-dimension is known in advance.
-The relevance of the VC-dimension in this context is that for any closed set $C \in \cl_\cc$ of a closure system $(E,\cl_\cc)$, there exists a set $G \subseteq E$ with $|G| \leq d$ such that $\cc(G) = C$, where $d$ is the VC-dimension of $\cl_\cc$ \cite<see, e.g.,>{Horvath/Turan/01}.
+The relevance of the VC-dimension in this context is that for any closed set $C \in \cl_\cc$ of a closure system $(E,\cl_\cc)$, there exists a set $G \subseteq E$ with $|G| \leq d$ such that $\cc(G) = C$, where $d$ is the VC-dimension of $\cl_\cc$ (see, e.g., \cite{Horvath/Turan/01}).
 It is an open question whether the lower bound on the number of closure operator calls can be characterized in terms of the VC-dimension of the underlying closure system.
 Finally, regarding Kakutani closure systems, it is an interesting research direction to study the relaxed notion of {\em almost} Kakutani closure systems, i.e., in which the combined size of the output closed sets are close to the cardinality of the ground set.